FAQ

 Is Cursor required?

 No. Cursor is optional delegation for code edits through cursor-bridge and @cursor/sdk.
-Without CURSOR_API_KEY, the rest of the machine still runs: chat, files, browser automation, skills, cron, memory, dashboard polling, artifacts, and provider lifecycle controls.
+Without CURSOR_API_KEY, the rest of the machine still runs: chat, files, browser automation, closed-loop tools, skills, cron, memory, dashboard polling, artifacts, and provider lifecycle controls.

 09